Meatable CEO Jeff Tripician: ‘I’d Be Disappointed If We Don’t Have Approval in 5 Countries Next Year’

 14 Mins Read

-Meatable’s Jeff Tripician on his journey from meat industry veteran to cultivated meat CEO, why these proteins should be more expensive, the company’s upcoming Series C round, and its global regulatory plans.
+Meatable’s Jeff Tripician gets practical.
+In an exclusive interview, he tells Green Queen about his journey from meat industry veteran to cultivated meat CEO, why these proteins should be more expensive, the company’s upcoming Series C round, and its global regulatory plans.

 “It’s just a very practical conversation,” says Jeff Tripician.
 The current demand for eight billion people is taxing the food system.
 You have rising emissions, alarming rates of soil degradation, a huge amount of freshwater used to feed and grow animals that we eat.

 The ‘this’ Tripician is referring to is Meatable, the Dutch startup making cultivated meat.
-He joined as CEO in May, taking over from co-founder Krijn de Nood (who remains on the board).
-His appointment was a marker of the company’s plans to expand in the US, leveraging his decades-long experience as a meat industry executive.
+He joined as CEO in May, taking over from co-founder Krijn de Nood, who remains on the board.
+His appointment hints at the company’s US expansion plans, leveraging his decades-long experience as a meat industry executive.

 “I was part of the meat industry.
 I’ve run these companies, and I don’t have an answer to that question,” Tripician, who has worked at Perdue Farms and Grass Fed Foods, tells me.
 “I don’t know if cultivated meat is the perfect answer, [but] I know that it has huge positives.”

-It can do in 12 days what takes a pig eight months, or a cow two to three years.
-There’s minimal waste, a fraction of the land and water use, and a dramatic reduction in emissions.
+Cultivated meat can do in 12 days what it takes a pig eight months to, and a cow two to three years.
+The technology involves minimal waste, a fraction of the land and water use, and a dramatic reduction in greenhouse gas emissions.
 “It does a lot of things, and it does it at once, at scale, and at a price that’s reasonable,” suggests Tripician.

-“So you sit there.
-You go: ‘If this isn’t the answer, I would like to know what is.’
+“So you sit there and think: ‘If this isn’t the answer, I would like to know what is.’
 And you hear nothing.
 The meat industry goes: ‘Well, we’ve already invested in all of this, so we’ll just continue to push.’
-If they’re successful, they further stress the planet.
+If they’re successful, they will further stress the planet.
 If they’re unsuccessful, they don’t have enough meat to feed the planet.
 Which is worse?”

 Cultivated meat appeals to tech-savvy Gen Z